mrogaski/zenref/docs/source/document_change_summary.rst

 ------------

+April 2023 - Update for the 2023 changes on counterblocking.

 May 19, 2022 - A slew of minor grammatical fixes suggested by Molotov Latte.
 (Thanks!)

 November 26, 2019 - Updated the link in Lesson 29 (“Junior derby - gameplay”) to the current JRDA rule set.